coder-dojo-ham/micropython_worksheets/Intermediate/03_radio_reaction/README.md

 Here is an idea for a follow-up experiment.

 1. What happens if the referee starts a game but none of the players press Button A?
+Run some tests to find out what happens.

-2. What do you have to do to when this happens, to start another game?
+2. When this happens, what do you have to do to start another game?

-3. How would you change the referee code to stop this problem happening?
+3. How could you change the referee code to stop this problem happening?
 Ask your mentor for help.
 Hint: a timeout might help.